dgc-network/Learning-Digitalcoin-from-the-Command-Line/15_1_Accessing_Digitalcoind_with_C.md

-# 15.1: Accessing Bitcoind in C with RPC Libraries
+# 15.1: Accessing Digitalcoind in C with RPC Libraries

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.

-You've already seen one alternative way to access the Bitcoind's RPC ports: `curl`, which was covered in a [Chapter 4 Interlude](04_4__Interlude_Using_Curl.md).
+You've already seen one alternative way to access the Digitalcoind's RPC ports: `curl`, which was covered in a [Chapter 4 Interlude](04_4__Interlude_Using_Curl.md).
 Interacting with `digitalcoind` through a RPC library in C is no different than that, you just need some good libraries to help you out.
 This section introduces a package called `libbitcoinrpc`, which allows you to access JSON-RPC `digitalcoind` port.
 It uses a `curl` library for accessing the data and it uses the `jansson` library for encoding and decoding the JSON.

 ## Set Up libbitcoinrpc